femavibes/ozone-report-to-autolabel/README.md

 # Moderator notification preferences (format: did:method, comma-separated)
 # Methods: dm (Bluesky DM)
+# By default, a bluesky DM is sent, but this option will override the noti method per user when other noti systems are added.
+For now, just ignore this.
 MODERATOR_NOTIFICATIONS="did:plc:moderator1:dm,did:plc:moderator2:dm"

 # Valid labels that can be applied (comma-separated)